 - Parents don’t take part in educating their children.

-- Community is a different entity from school and is only involved for funding grants.
+- The community is a different entity from the school and involves itself only for funding grants.

-- People decide how the school is run via a hierarchy of power, and executed via administration.
+- People decide how the school is run via a hierarchy of power and execute it via administration.

-- External criteria is used to assess students’ performance, and is the basis for the curriculum.
+- The student’s performance is assessed on external criteria and is the basis of the curriculum.

 - Students learn in a narrow-minded fashion by compiling knowledge and being able to use skills effectively.